Schedule your appointment today!

 We know that paperwork at medical offices can be irritating, so we do our best to limit the amount of paperwork you have to fill out.
 You will only be asked to fill out 2 forms: a screening form to ensure that you can safely have your scan done, and a release form to allow us to share your information with your doctor, your insurance company, and your attorney (if applicable).
 With that said, you should arrive 10-15 minutes early for your appointment.

-All five Open MRI locations are in network with all major insurance carriers in the area.
+All six Open MRI locations are in network with all major insurance carriers in the area.
 If you are unsure, feel free to give us a call.

 Yes!
 Open MRI Centers are happy to accept claims for Motor Vehicle Accidents, Personal Injury, or Worker's Compensation.
 If you have a claim, be sure to have your claim number and attorney information available when you call.